SecuritySquid/CyberSecurityClass/README.md

 - installs python
 - installs docker
 - downloads an elk container for docker and configures it for ports 5601,9200,5044
+- installs filebeat monitor on webservers
+- installs metricbeat monitor on webservers

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.